TheMysteriousStranger90/UndoRedoManagerLib/README.md

 ## Usage
 ### Defining Commands

-First, define commands that represent the changes you want to track.
-Each command should implement the `IUndoRedoCommand` interface.
+Commands represent the changes you want to track.
+Each command should implement the IUndoRedoCommand interface.
+You can either define custom commands or use the built-in ChangePropertyCommand for simpler property changes.
 Example:

 ```csharp
 using UndoRedoManager;